collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Branch Process Overview

-The process for working with branch is very similar for anyone, regardless of which collaborative development model you are using ("Shared Repository" or "Fork and Pull").
+The process for working with branch is very similar for anyone, regardless of which collaborative development model you are using.
 Parts of this process can be reused, for instance, during code review.

+The two main differences are that if you are using the "Fork and Pull" Model:
+* If you do not have write permission to the source repo, you need to fork the repo before you use the URL to clone it
+* When you submit the pull request, a box will be checked by default giving (upstream) maintainers the ability to change the pull request.
+The maintainers do not automatically have permission to change it.

 <!--
+* Give upstream repository maintainers permission to push follow on commits to a pull request (forked)

 * Checkout to a feature branch)

 The user will make a change in the browser, or clone the repo locally, and make change and push back to user account (which is the origin).
 User will submit pull request via own account.